talyan3/3902_Mario_Game/README.md

 <br>

 ### State Machine
 State machines are helpful for creating distinct traits/behaviors for a common object.
-We recognized that both Mario and Powerups are objects that focus on many different ty

-**_Powerups:_** Since we knew that there w
+We recognized that both Mario and Powerups are objects that have many different types with distinct traits that change the way the game interacts with the objects.
+However, lots of similar actions like physics or collision might be similar for both, so by implementing a State Machine, it helps keep the code from being tightly coupled.
+Adding a new state doesn't mean changing a bunch of lines of code, instead a new file can be created for that specific state and all that needs to be done is adding a few lines of code in other files.

+**_Powerups:_** With powerups, there are many types of powerups that change Mario, but they change him in different ways.
+When updating Mario or the powerups based on the decisions happening in the game, it can be easily split into multiple different classes.
+This helps the readability, by making it easy to tell exactly what powerup is affecting the game and how it is.
+We have the shared data for powerups in **PowerupInstance.cs**, but use **PowerupState.cs** to differentiate the objects.

+**_Mario:_** Donte, one of our group members, took it upon himself to create an extensive state machine for the Mario sprites.
+We did not realzie at first how many different states Mario had and found ourselves getting overwhelmed by how much code seemed to need to be put in one file.
+Instead, we took away the "if" and "switch" statements and created seperate files for Mario.
+Each State file is designed to play the animation needed for that state, as well as determine the behavior of Mario.
+This keeps **PlayerMario.cs**, while still not short, much shorter than it would be without the State Machine.

 <br>